mpanighetti/dnd5e-rhythmancy/docs/ch-5-rhythmancy-spells.md

 If your companion is mistreated or harmed by you or any of your allies, or at their own discretion, they can choose to end their companionship to you, and you can similarly end this companionship at any time.
 If you already have a companion and target a new creature with this spell, the previous companionship ends.
 Otherwise, the companionship lasts until you or your companion dies.

-**At Higher Levels.** When you cast this spell to summon your companion using a Spell Slot of 2nd-level or higher, they gain a number of Temporary Hit Points equal to five times the Spell Slot level.
+_**Using a Higher-Level Spell Slot.**_ When you cast this spell to summon your companion using a Spell Slot of 2nd-level or higher, they gain a number of Temporary Hit Points equal to five times the Spell Slot level.

 ### _The Hawk's Call_